null Sprites

 "Sanity" is the game’s register of the investigator’s mental resilience.
 It is not designed to model or make light of real-world mental health conditions, in the same way that hit points (and the loss of them) in most RPGs do not make light of real-world physical trauma and injury.

-Q: What is Chaosium's stance on AI Art?
+Q: What is Chaosium's stance on AI Art/Writing?

-Q: What about AI Art and Chaosium community content?
+Q: What about AI Art/Writing and Chaosium community content?

 A: The same.
-But this only applies for Chaosium's Community Content programs at DriveThruRPG (Miskatonic Repository, Jonstown Compendium, Explorer's Society).
-The various other Community Content programs there will have their own particular rules.
+But this only applies for Chaosium's Community Content programs at DriveThruRPG (Miskatonic Repository, Jonstown Compendium, Companions of Arthur, Explorer's Society).
+The various other Community Content programs there by other publishers will have their own particular rules.
 Plus check out DriveThruRPG-OneBookShelf's own Product Standards Guidelines.

 FUND RAISERS, CHARITIES, WORTHY CAUSES